 This listing is comprised of the nationally recognized "National Interoperability Field Operations Guide (NIFOG)" frequencies for the United States, as well as the legacy frequencies that have been given new universal nomenclatures.

 Many public safety agencies have some or all of these channels available to them.
 Their use and availability will depend on each agency.
 These channels may be used for small or wide area incidents and should be monitored during such multiagency incidents.
-As such, these channels will NOT be in the normal local database listings unless a different PL tone or explicit use of such channel exists.
+As such, these channels will NOT be in the normal local database listings unless a different squelch tone is in use for the local area.

 Many legacy law enforcement, fire and EMS freq's are known by different names throughout the country, but their use is fairly consistent.
 The channel names listed here, are listed by their new nationally recognized nomenclature, and are not officially part of the NIFOG.
 For example, a common law enforcement mutual aid frequency of 155.475 has been known as: National, NLEEF, NLER, LERN, LEEN, LEN, etc. It is now known as VLAW31.
 Even with the new naming, the older names may still persist when monitoring such channels.